Getting Started

 Section titled “Checking That Everything Works”After starting the dev server, you should see:

-- No error messages about missing configuration
+- No error messages about missing configuration in the terminal

 - Apps displaying data when you open them in your browser